-People routinely clean their own teeth by brushing and flossing, and dental hygienists can remove hardened deposits (tartar) not removed by routine cleaning.
+People routinely clean their own teeth by brushing and flossing, however, dental hygienists can remove hardened deposits (tartar) not removed by routine cleaning.
 If you follow good oral hygiene techniques at home you should have no gum disease and minimal tartar build up.

 For children and young adults it is recommended to have Flouride treatment along with their cleaning every 6 months.
 Keep in mind that gingivitis is very common in young adults due to lack of good oral hygiene and it is extremely important to treat this condition early before it turns into a more serious problem such as periodontal disease.
 Children must visit the dentist every 6 months.